desihub/desiutil/doc/desiInstall.rst

 Environment variables that strongly affect the behavior of desiInstall.

 :envvar:`DESICONDA`
-    This variable contains the path to the DESI+Anaconda infrastructure.
+    This variable contains the path to the `DESI+Anaconda infrastructure`_.
 :envvar:`DESICONDA_VERSION`
-    This variable should contain the version of the DESI+Anaconda infrastructure.
+    This variable should contain the version of the `DESI+Anaconda infrastructure`_.
 :envvar:`DESIUTIL`
     This variable contains the path to the installed version of desiutil_.
     It is needed to find the ``etc/desiutil.module`` file.